 There’s no doubt that the city’s creative “maker” spirit fosters the spectacular Portland fashion scene.
 In fact, our town has spawned more Project Runway contestants — and winners — than any other city.
 See stunning examples of the city’s unique style at these can’t-miss fashion events.

 FADE TO LIGHT – MARCH & SEPTEMBER

 Downtown Portland’s historic Crystal Ballroom plays host to this multidimensional fashion experience, which encourages designers to get as creative as possible with their runway presentations.
-Created in 2012 by celebrated local fashion event producer Elizabeth Mollo, Fade To Light is now staged each February and August.
+Created in 2012 by celebrated local fashion event producer Elizabeth Mollo, Fade To Light is now staged each spring and fall.
 Expect the unexpected at this whimsical event — past shows have featured such spectacles as local designer Sharon Blair having her hair hacked off onstage for Locks of Love and Project Runway finalist Bryce Black hiring dancer-models that busted out a booty-shaking Beyoncé routine in the middle of the catwalk.

 Just in time for Valentine’s Day, Unmentionable showcases the city’s best lingerie offerings at the Mission Theater.
 The cheeky event typically draws a younger, fun-loving crowd, with designs by locals like North of West and Lille Boutique running the gamut from lacy bits to everyday undies for all genders.

 ALLEY 33– JULY